spullara/mustache.java/README.md

 against it.

-Mustache implementations SHOULD report the most recent version of the spec (major and minor version numbers) they have support for.
-It is RECOMMENDED that implementations supporting at least v1.0.0 of this spec refer to themselves as "Mustache-like", or "Mustache-inspired".
+Mustache implementations SHOULD report the most recent version of the spec (major and minor version numbers).
+If an implementation has support for any optional modules, they SHOULD indicate so with a remark attached to the version number (e.g. "vX.Y, including lambdas" or "v.X.Y+λ").
+It is RECOMMENDED that implementations not supporting at least v1.0.0 of this spec refer to themselves as "Mustache-like", or "Mustache-inspired".

 Alternate Formats
 -----------------